-A. There is no special requirement for a label to indicate compliance under that aspect only.
-Labelling is associated with meeting all of Industry Canada's BETS-7 requirements.
+A. There is no special requirement for a label to indicate compliance under that aspect only, as labelling is associated with meeting all of Industry Canada's BETS-7 requirements.

-5. Q. Has the Minister of Industry approved any testing procedure as referred to in the Radiocommunication Regulations, Part III?
+6. Q. Has the Minister of Industry approved any testing procedure as referred to in the Radiocommunication Regulations, Part III?

 A. Yes.
 However, given that this matter is not in any particular manner related to spectrum management, it is not covered in BETS-7.

-9. Q. What is the effective date of the Regulations?
+10. Q. What is the effective date of BETS-7?